Blocked Fallopian Tubes – Types, Causes And Treatments

 3. Distal Tubal Occlusion

 This type of blockage affects the end of the Fallopian tube that opens into the ovary – the fimbriae area.
-Generally, distal tubal occlusion happens as an aftereffect of Chlamydia trachomatis infection, which is a sexually transmitted disease.
+Generally, distal tubal occlusion happens as an after-effect of Chlamydia trachomatis infection, a sexually transmitted disease (4).

 4. Hydrosalpinx

-This happens when some fluid gets filled within the Fallopian tubes, giving them a sausage-like shape.
-This is usually followed by the closure of the tubes at the ends that open into the ovary.
+Hydrosalpinx is a blockage where some fluid fills the Fallopian tubes, giving them a sausage-like shape.
+As a result, the end of the fallopian tubes that open into the ovary see complete blockage.

 5. Pyosalpinx